-- One's physical or birth-identified gender: how we are classified as either male or female at birth because of the design of our primary and secondary sexual characteristics.
+- One's physical or birth-identified gender: how we are classified as either male or female at birth because of the design of our primary sexual characteristics.

 - One's genetic gender as defined by the sex chromosomes in every cell in one's body.
-Most people have either a XY or XX pair of chromosomes; XY for males and XX for female.
+The vast majority of humans have either a XY or XX pair of chromosomes; XY for males and XX for female.

 - One's gender identity: The gender that a person knows themselves to be.
 This is not defined by one's physical appearance.
 It is not determined by one's DNA.
 It is a function of one's brain structure.
-Researchers are just beginning to discover the specific areas of the brain that determine gender identity.
+Researchers are making major progress in determining the specific areas of the brain that determine gender identity.
 3

 What is a transgender person and how many are there?